PenguinByte-Projects/Project-Windfall/README.md

 # Editions
 Project Windfall will have many editions, those of which include the following:
-1. Windfall Desktop: A beautiful and easy-to-use desktop for everyday use, with a normal release and LTS release.
+1. Windfall Desktop: A beautiful and easy-to-use desktop for everyday use.
+This will be the initial Project Windfall release.
 2. Windfall Server: A free operating system for servers and supercomputers.
 3. Windfall Embedded: A lightweight platform for embedded devices.
+4. Windfall Enterprise Linux (WEL) Workstation (WELW): A reliable Project Windfall workstation for the enterprise, with high-quality 24/7 support and several open-source technologies.
+5. Windfall Enterprise Linux (WEL) Server (WELS): WEL for servers.
+6. Windfall Enterprise Linux (WEL) Embedded (WELE): WEL for embedded devices.